neg-serg/neg.nvim/README.md

 - Overrides via table or function (receives palette)
 - Validator script and GitHub Actions workflow

-See the full history in CHANGELOG.md.
+See the full history in CHANGELOG.md and the thematic overview in RELEASE_NOTES.md (Russian: RELEASE_NOTES.ru.md).

 ## Installation